Wednesday, March 19, 2014

 Thank you for your kind thoughts and prayers for me through the loss of my dear cousin.
 There are no words to express what your love and support have meant to me during this time.
 In the rush of everyday life – and in the times when the road is rough – if we look, we can always find a bright spot.
 A place to stop and breathe and see things from a different perspective.
 A week ago today I had such an experience – a time to step out of the reality of ‘now’ and step back into something sweet.
 Shortly before the end of last year a dear friend of mine bought me a ticket for tea at a place I love.
 You’ve seen this place many times here before.
 It’s a place where time seems to stand still and the reality and rush of life outside its borders almost ceases to be!
 That place is Historic Deepwood Estate in Salem, Oregon.
 Just a short drive from my home.

 And a family celebrating the mother’s birthday was seated together in the living room.
 We were greeted at the door by the butler, Bailey, (seen in the background below) and tea was served by the housemaids.
-I was seated at this table in the parlor.
-(You can see where I sat - my purse is on my chair.)

 Double Gloucester Cheese and Onion Scone